mrinalcs/mrinalcs/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🎓 &nbsp;Currently, I'm studying Statistics and pursuing my academic journey.
+- 🎓 &nbsp;Currently, pursuing my academic journey in Statistics.
 - 🌱 &nbsp;I'm enthusiastic about learning Artificial Intelligence and Systems Design.
 - 💬 &nbsp;Feel free to reach out to me for any consulting or volunteering opportunities, or simply for interesting discussions.
 - ✉️ &nbsp;You can contact me via email at mrinalvbu@gmail.com.
 I'll do my best to respond promptly.